Stugeh/siika/README.md

 # siika

-An interpreted language written in Go based on the book Crafting an interpreter by Robert Nystorm.
+An interpreted language written in Go based on the book Crafting Interpreters by Robert Nystorm.